 ACTIVITIES: Agra sightseeing

 MEALS: Breakfast, lunch and dinner.

 After an early wake up, we will drive towards Jaipur and check in the hotel for a couple of hours of rest and freshening up.
-After this we will begin to explore the Pink City of India by a delightful food walk through it’s old markets and lanes.
+After this we will begin to explore the Pink City of India by a delightful city walk through it’s old markets and lanes.
 We’ll walk through the streets and pink markets enjoying the sights of this easy going city and sample all the delicious food it has to offer.
-During the food tour we’ll sample different types of delicious kachouris, chai prepared over charcoal fire, some justly famous Rajasthani sweets, around half a dozen different snacks and a big traditional Rajasthani dinner at the end.
-During the food tour, we’ll cover sights such as Galta jee Temple (with it’s resident population of monkeys and langoors), Nahargarh Fort and a few more depending upon available time.
+During the Jaipur tour we’ll sample different types of delicious kachouris, chai prepared over charcoal fire, some justly famous Rajasthani sweets, around half a dozen different snacks and a big traditional Rajasthani dinner at the end.
+Sightseeing part will cover sights such as Galta jee Temple (with it’s resident population of monkeys and langoors), Nahargarh Fort and a few more depending upon available time.
 Explore the local markets with their mind boggling varieties of colours, fragrances and people selling and buying almost everything under the sun like clothes, jewelery, bangles, shoes, utensils, spices and much more.
 These traditional markets of Jaipur are a big attraction by themselves.
 The visitors will be introduced to some of the ingredients used in traditional Rajasthani cooking.

 MEALS: Breakfast, lunch and dinner. ( Lunch and dinner during food tour)